gnousias/blink_detection_and_classification/README.md

 The combined result is illustrated in the below image, each result from the iris and eyelid neural network, respectively.

 ![Combined result](sources/finalOutput.png)

+The above results are part of [this](https://ieeexplore.ieee.org/abstract/document/9721639?casa_token=k2CNVAAC0SMAAAAA:jj4bMR1gsNPYAHqOpnHOWjcae5ihyuBYE20JNBfmSkjyYNpSF-T00WFPvzTNfqbznY3Pkwk3Cw) publication.
+For more details, contact anyone of the collaborators of this repo or open an issue.